ildarkamaev/CSS-Dry/README.md

 * SASS

 ## What I learned
-* How to use in SASS @foreach loops
+* How to use SASS @foreach loops
-* How to look an eye on minimize the amount of CSS in code
+* To keep an eye on how much CSS is written and how to reduce it.

 ## License